Los Angeles Tourist Attractions - Griffith Park

 - Southwest Museum - Children will be enthralled with the dioramas of the great Southwest, which include both animals and kid-sized people.
 There are also a few great exhibits of Native American children's wear and toys.
 In addition, there's an outdoor garden and a Hopi Trail that families can navigate together.
 The gift shop is very nice but doesn't have a lot of kid-proof stuff that little ones will enjoy.

-- arenas and showing areas.
-Host equestrian events and horse shows, large and small.
+Los Angeles Equestrian Center - A collection horse arenas and showing areas.
+Hosts equestrian events and horse shows, large and small.
 Located on the north side of Griffith Park.
-There are horse rentals available for trail riding, and an equestrian riding school (see both below).
+There are horse rentals available for trail riding, and an equestrian riding school.

 L.A.
 Horse Rentals - The official horse rental livery of the Los Angeles Equestrian Center.
 Horseback trail rides are led by an experienced guide.
 Riding helmets are provided free of charge (mandatory for under 18, optional for adults).